A group of professionals working together toward a common goal in a high-pressure environment – sounds like a sports team, right?

 Receive text updates from Ryan Shazier’s 50 Phenoms

-The Starters: Core Members of a Trauma Critical Care Team
+The Starters: Core Members of A Trauma Critical Care Team

 When first responders bring a patient into the emergency department, a team converges to begin the resuscitation and stabilization process.
 They work together to stop any bleeding, take preliminary scans, start IVs, set up airways, and more.

-Attendings: Two attendings – one who oversees the emergency department, and another responsible for trauma – act basically as the co-captains of the process.
+Attending physicians: Two attendings – one who oversees the emergency department, and another responsible for trauma – act as the co-captains of the process.
 The trauma attending is a surgeon who manages the patient from the trauma side and is responsible for care in the trauma bay and beyond.
 The emergency attending is always present in the emergency department and is responsible for all the patients there, trauma or not.

 The two attendings work in tandem in trauma cases.
 If the trauma attending is unavailable when the patient comes in, the emergency attending oversees the case until the trauma attending is available.

 Trauma chief resident: Usually a doctor training to be a surgeon, the trauma chief resident helps to oversee the care in the trauma bay.